Mjz86/c_colon/mcc.md

 it also can be used to insert canaries and other safety features in debugging,  the output is given to runtime to be used .

 - operator  meta ( meta-input )callee-context-type :
- just right after the signature operator this will execute if defined ( if the debug meta is captured,  the context becomes a debugging context , with limited optimizations,  but with immense debugging knowledge),  giving rich debug info to the context type.
+ just right after the callee operator this will execute if defined ( if the debug meta is captured,  the context becomes a debugging context , with limited optimizations,  but with immense debugging knowledge),  giving rich debug info to the context type.